stastnypremysl/lsql/docs/special-chars-keywords.md

 It accepts batch expression.

-The by block sets attributes so that only one row per group was printed.

-## mby
-`mby` keyword is almost the same as the `by` block.
-The only difference is in printed rows. `mby` block sets attributes so that all rows per group was printed.

 ## on
 `on` keyword is used only in `left`, `right`, `full` or `inner` block.
 It is used to specify condition to join.